This page is under development

 Based on the d.school’s methodology for creative problem solving.

-Scaling mental health interventions in areas experiencing extreme conflict is an important and relevant subject matter due to the extensive and unprecedented psychological impact of war on local populations.
+Improving and developing mental health interventions in areas undergoing conflict is an important mission due to the extreme psychological impact that war has on local populations.

-Throughout human history, language loss has been a prominent issue, generally due to the suppression of local, indigenous languages and cultures by the politically dominant languages and cultures.
+Throughout history, preserving languages has been a prominent issue due to the suppression of the local/indigenous languages and cultures.

 Bridging the Gap: Exploring the Role of Intersectionality in Reproductive Healthcare Across the United States Post Dobbs v.
 Jackson Women’s Health Organization